MicrosoftDocs/fabric-docs/docs/data-factory/how-to-access-on-premises-data.md

 # How to access on-premises data sources in Data Factory for Microsoft Fabric

 Data Factory for Microsoft Fabric is a powerful cloud-based data integration service that allows you to create, schedule, and manage workflows for various data sources.
 In scenarios where your data sources are located on-premises, Microsoft provides the On-Premises Data Gateway to securely bridge the gap between your on-premises environment and the cloud.
-This document will guide you through the process of accessing on-premises data sources within Data Factory for Microsoft Fabric using the On-Premises Data Gateway.
+This document guides you through the process of accessing on-premises data sources within Data Factory for Microsoft Fabric using the On-Premises Data Gateway.

 ## Create an on-premises data gateway

 1. An on-premises data gateway is a software application designed to be installed within a local network environment.
 It provides a means to directly install the gateway onto your local machine.
-For detailed instructions on how to download and install the on-premises data gateway, please refer to [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).
+For detailed instructions on how to download and install the on-premises data gateway, refer to [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).

    :::image type="content" source="media/how-to-access-on-premises-data/gateway-setup.png" alt-text="Screenshot showing the on-premises data gateway setup.":::

-1. Log in using your user account to access the on-premises data gateway, after which it will be prepared for utilization.
+1. Sign-in using your user account to access the on-premises data gateway, after which it's prepared for utilization.

    :::image type="content" source="media/how-to-access-on-premises-data/gateway-setup-after-sign-in.png" alt-text="Screenshot showing the on-premises data gateway setup after the user signed in.":::